 “And that our society and our democracy only work when we think not just about ourselves, but about each other.”

-Where government has failed to fully help its citizens, the nonprofit sector and citizens have begun stepping in.
+Where government has failed to fully help its citizens, the nonprofit sector and citizens have begun stepping in with actions–which are creating a culture change.
 Here in Oakland, there is a growing volunteer movement called Town Fridge.
 A growing network of refrigerators around the city where anyone can sign up to help keep those sites stocked up on food free for anyone to come and take.

 We are in an era where the solutions we need will take time and will run deep.
 Adaptation, resilience, and behavior change is at the root of today’s many pandemics we must all navigate.
 We can give money and empower the experts, but at the core, we are each being asked to engage with the experts, learn from them and then to do the inner work to change our own behavior (perhaps temporarily, perhaps permanently—it depends on which pandemic you choose).